camunda/camunda-docs-manual/content/reference/deployment-descriptors/tags/process-engine.md

     <td><code>skipHistoryOptimisticLockingExceptions</code></td>
     <td>Boolean</td>
     <td>
-        Controls if the engine throws <a href="{{< relref "user-guide/process-engine/transactions-in-processes.md#optimistic-locking-in-camunda" >}}">OptimisticLockingException</a>s on UPDATE or DELETE operations for history data or not.
+        Controls if the engine will throw <a href="{{< relref "user-guide/process-engine/transactions-in-processes.md#optimistic-locking-in-camunda" >}}">OptimisticLockingException</a>s on UPDATE or DELETE operations for historical data or not.
       <p>
         The default is <code><strong>true</strong></code>.
 To preserve the previous behavior (≤ 7.9), the flag must be set to <code><strong>false</strong></code>.
       </p>